blchinezu/EZX-Projects/Apps/browse/README.md

-### Author:
-    BruceLee [www.motorolafans.com]

-### Details:
+# browse
 This is an application built from the filebrowser library present DownMan.

 It's main purpose is to show a window and output the selected item in terminal (stdout).

 ### Modes:
 The application can run 3 modes:

     -f   Can select files/directoies
     -d   Can select only directories
     -s   A saving path window.